 The separate disclosure of cash flows arising from financing activities is important as it is useful to predict claims on future cash flows by providers of capital to the entity.

 Statement of cash flow with direct and indirect method

-There are two methods to present a statement of cash flows, the direct method, and the indirect method.
+There are two methods for preparation of statement of cash flow, the direct method, and the indirect method.

 We calculate cash flows from investing activities and financing activities, in the same way, using both methods.
 The difference between the two methods is only relating to operating activities.

 1- Statement of cash flow with direct method

 When you use this method, you keep a record of every cash transaction either you receive or make any payment.

 Using the direct method, you need to reconcile net income with cash from operating activities.

 2- Statement of cash flow with in-direct method

 The indirect method identifies the cash flows from operating activities by adjusting the profit before tax figure.
 We calculate cash from operating activities figure indirectly by reconciling a profit figure to a cash figure.